-I have read and reflected on the meaning of this commitment and I agree to a University. bide by these standards as a nursing student at Molloy
+E t and I agree to abide by these standards as a nursing student at Mollo

+University.

 Print Name Date

-Signature -
+Signature

 Draft Presented to DofN Fall 2013 Approved for Spring 2014 implementation Lower-Ski, J. 2012.
 Civility starts with you.
 American Nurse Today 7 (5), 21-22.